lspcontainers/lspcontainers.nvim/README.md

 # lspcontainers.nvim

-Neovim plugin for lspcontainers.
-Developed weekly live at [The Alt-F4 Stream](https://www.twitch.tv/thealtf4stream "The Alt-F4 Stream") on Twitch.
+Neovim plugin for lspcontainers - developed weekly live at [The Alt-F4 Stream](https://www.twitch.tv/thealtf4stream "The Alt-F4 Stream") on Twitch.

 > IMPORTANT: everything below is a work-in-progress and subject to change at any time